Amazon Marketplace

 EAN is a 13-digit barcode used in Europe for product identification.
 EAN is similar to UPC in the USA.
 Amazon accepts EAN as a product identifier in listings and is widely used in European markets.

-Open term pageEBC
+Open glossary pageEBC

 Enhanced Brand Content